Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Technical Overview

 \subsubsection{The Rate $1/3$ Construction}

 The key tool we use is a classical non-malleable code against bit-wise tampering functions \cite{Dziembowski2010, Cheraghchi2013NonmalleableCA, nm-permutations, nm-rate-optimizing}.
-Informally, a classical non-malleable code $(\Enc_\NM, \Dec_\NM)$ is a relaxation of an authentication code, where the decoder is tasked with either outputting (1) the original message, (2) rejecting $\bot$, \textbf{or} (3) outputting a message which is completely uncorrelated from the original message.
+Informally, a classical non-malleable code $(\Enc_\NM, \Dec_\NM)$ is a relaxation of error-correction and error-detection codes, where the decoder is tasked with either outputting (1) the original message, (2) rejecting $\bot$, \textbf{or} (3) outputting a message which is completely uncorrelated from the original message.
 The role of the non-malleable code in our construction is to establish a ``non-malleable secret key" between Alice and Bob.
 That is, a $\approx 2/3$ fraction of the qubit-wise channels will be used to send over an encoding $\Enc_{\NM}(s)$ of a uniformly random bitstring $s$, which will later be used to encrypt Alice's message state.

 Alice encodes her message $\ket{\psi}$ first into the composition $\Tilde{Q}$ of a PMD code, and a stabilizer code $Q$ of block-length $N_Q$ and near-linear distance $d$.
-Then, she one-time-pads her state with a random $N_Q$ qubit Pauli $P^s$, indexed by a $2\cdot N_Q$ bit long secret key $s$, which is then encoded into $\NM$ (\Cref{fig:third}).
+Then, she one-time-pads her state with a random $N_Q$ qubit Pauli $P^s$, indexed by a $2\cdot N_Q$ bit long secret key $s$, which is then encoded into $\NM$ (see \Cref{fig:third}).

 If the $\PMD$ code, the stabilizer code $Q$, and the classical non-malleable code $\NM$ all have rate $\approx 1 - o(1)$, then the resulting construction has rate $\approx \frac{1}{3}(1-o(1))$.

 Our decoding algorithm is relatively simple to describe.
 After receiving Alice's message, Bob first decodes the non-malleable code using $\Dec_\NM$.
 Assuming he doesn't immediately reject, Bob obtains some string $\Tilde{s}$, and uses it to revert the Pauli one-time-pad applied on the quantum half of the encoding.
 After doing so, Bob measures the syndrome of $Q$, and if successful, projects onto the PMD code-space.
 Assuming all of these steps accept, at the end of the protocol Bob outputs the ``message" register of the PMD.